 Shiatsu is a form of bodywork that uses pressure, stretches and joint mobilization to effect changes in the body.
 Shiatsu is not manipulative, it enables the body to articulate.

 It is impossible to work on the physical body without affecting the non-physical.
 Shiatsu is a therapy that addresses all aspects of our being: physical, mental, emotional and spiritual.

-Shiatsu means “finger pressure” in Japanese.
-Its a hands-on therapy originating in Japan.
-Like so many things Japanese, shiatsu draws on techniques and ideas from other cultures, most notably China.
+The word Shiatsu means “finger pressure” in Japanese.
+It is a hands-on therapy originating in Japan.
+Like many things Japanese, shiatsu draws on techniques and ideas from other cultures, most notably China.
 The thumbs, palms, fingers, elbows and knees are used to apply deep, yet relaxed pressure to areas of the body.
 Correct pressure results in expansion and release.

 Shiatsu has its origins in Japanese Traditional Medicine and its action and effects are described in terms of Ki.

 What is Ki?

 Ki, the Japanese for 'Chi' or 'Qi', is beyond conventional definition.
 In the West, Ki is often equated with energy.

 The circulating life force whose existence and properties are the basis of much Chinese philosophy and medicine.